-Written by Mia Davis, Credo's Director of Environmental and Social Responsibility
+Written by Mia Davis, VP of Impact and Sustainability at Credo

 Body sprays, oils, face creams, moisturizers, shampoos and even deodorants—so many beauty products that we use on a daily basis contain “fragrance.”
 But, aside from the fact that fragrance adds a scent, what exactly “is” it?
 This question has proven to be a tough one to answer because fragrance companies are not legally required to share the ingredients in their “fragrance mixtures.”
 It is, quite simply, status quo for beauty brands to keep their secret ingredients to themselves.

 But did you know?
 Fragrances may contain up to dozens of ingredients, and while many are safe in small amounts, most others have actually not been assessed for their potential impact on human health and the environment.
 And approximately 1/3 of some 4,000 ingredients are potentially toxic, according to scientists.
 This did not smell right to us.

 That’s why today, we are so excited to talk about our big, disruptive position on fragrance – the strongest position a retailer has ever taken.